HSI-Lab/SWSSCD/README.md

-# SWSS-CD: Stability-Weighted Self-Supervised Change Detection for Hyperspectral Images
+# SWSS-CD: Stability-Aware Self-Supervised Learning for Hyperspectral Change Detection

 This repository provides the **testing code and pre-trained models** for the paper:

-> **SWSS-CD: Stability-Weighted Self-Supervised Contrastive Learning for Hyperspectral Change Detection**
+> **SWSS-CD: Stability-Aware Self-Supervised Learning for Hyperspectral Change Detection**
 > *Under review at IEEE Transactions on Image Processing (TIP)*

 ---